Metaswitch/clearwater-readthedocs/docs/SNMP_Alarms.md

     report alarms from Clearwater Core.
 It is also recommended that the EMS must display the alarm information provided by the following MIBs.

-*   Upon receiving a SNMP INFORM message from Clearwater Core the EMS can obtain the alarm data by the following:
+*   Upon receiving a SNMP INFORM message from Clearwater the EMS can obtain the alarm data by the following:

-    *   The EMS must retrieve the AlarmModelEntry MIB table data associated with the current SNMP INFORM message from Clearwater Core.
+    *   The EMS must retrieve the AlarmModelEntry MIB table data associated with the current SNMP INFORM message from Clearwater.
 This MIB provides the active/clear state, alarm description, and a table index for the ituAlarmEntry MIB.

     *   The EMS must the retrieve the ituAlarmEntry MIB table data associated with the current alarm from Clearwater Core.
 This MIB provides the alarm